timothyb0912/blog/_posts/2022-10-31-Flashcards-for-deadhands.md

 %% See sketchbook/2022-10-21/1 %%
 %% See sketchbook/2022-11-10/1 %%

-## Flashcards
+### Flashcards
-%% Anki for titration %%
+%% Anki for titration---unit tests %%
 %% New visuals and associations %%
 %% Spaced repetition / follow-up %%

+## Related posts

+%% Map of Blog Contents %%

+%% Psychological optimization %%

+%% Story importance %%

+%% Emotional leveraging %%